carlyns/efgc-outlooks/Carlyn's Weekly Outlook for 20190128.md

 7. Monthly report for development: Extra donor recognition >> to next week
 8. Contacted SF support regarding import issue: matching by external ID
 9. Prepped online gifts (standard and tribute) for import
-10. Recorded Letter Queue Updating and Org Donation Entry video guides?
+10. Recorded Letter Queue Updating and Org Donation Entry video guides

 */// Additional SF issues addressed: ///*
 11. Communicated with TEK for more information about field inconsistencies and how it was built
+12. Investigated
-12. Giving summary for Professional Advisory Board for CEO
+13. Giving summary for Professional Advisory Board for CEO
-13. Cleanup and record creation for PAB members
+14. Cleanup and record creation for PAB members
-14. Started testing slight improvements to field inconsistencies.
+15. Started testing slight improvements to field inconsistencies.
-15. Generated reports to hone in on potential duplicate records and households.
+16. Generated reports to hone in on potential duplicate records and households.
-16. Follow up with Classy support ticket regarding Billing VS Custom address fields not showing in reports.
+17. Follow up with Classy support ticket regarding Billing VS Custom address fields not showing in reports.
 Submitted extra Classy ticket about columns in report UI.
-17.
+18.
-18. Salesforce support questions
+19. Salesforce support questions

 - - - -